Scylla: Translating an Applicative Subset of C to Safe Rust: Conclusion

+We presented a methodology that provides a predictable, deterministic and auditable translation from a sizeable, data-oriented subset of C to \emph{safe} Rust.
+Our methodology relies on an iterative approach: rather than translate to \emph{unsafe} Rust, we instead improve the C code until it has enough structure that it becomes eligible for compilation to \emph{safe} Rust.
+This allows leveraging existing engineering processes, regression suites, and continuous integration, to ensure that the rewrites cause no change of behavior.
+For security-critical code where even tiny mistakes may incur a very high cost (e.g., cryptography), we believe this provides a more compelling approach than existing LLM-based rewrites, or than toolchains that generate unsafe Rust.

+The subset of C we support is large enough to translate: cryptographic algorithms written in different styles; parsers and serializers; and a large chunk of the well-known \li+bzip2+ compression library.
+We provide readable, maintainable code, leveraging safe Rust abstractions such as slices, enums and matches, rather than producing low-level C code disguised as unsafe Rust.

+Our experimental evaluation shows that the changes required to the original C code are small, and that the performance of the resulting safe Rust code is almost always indistinguishable from that of the original C. This provides, we believe, concrete evidence that our approach scales and provides a pathway for high-assurance rewrites from C to Rust.

+While the various steps of our translation are formalized with pen-and-paper, and our case studies empirically show that codebases translated by Scylla pass functional tests, we currently do not have any formal guarantees about the correctness of the translation.
+We however hope to mechanically formalize and prove the correctness of our scheme in future work, by framing it as a semantic equivalence at the source level.

-\begin{acks} We thank Guillaume Boisseau and Son Ho for several discussions about the Rust semantics and borrow-checker, Tahina Ramananandro for invaluable help with understanding EverParse and the CBOR-DET implementation, and Franziskus Kiefer for integrating our work into libcrux.
+\begin{acks} We thank Guillaume Boisseau and Son Ho for several discussions about the Rust semantics and borrow-checker, Tahina Ramananandro for invaluable help with understanding EverParse and the CBOR-DET implementation, and the anonymous reviewers for valuable feedback about earlier versions of this draft.
 This work benefited from funding managed by the French National Research Agency under the France 2030 programme with the reference ANR-22-PECY-0006. \end{acks}

+\paragraph{{Data-Availability}} Our tool is open-source, and publicly available on \href{https://github.com/AeneasVerif/scylla}{Github}.
+Additionally, to foster reproducibility, we provide an artifact available on Zenodo which contains the version of Scylla described in this paper, as well as the experimental evaluation~\cite{scyllaartifact}.